Japanese cuisine: Indonesia

 In the ASEAN region, Indonesia is the second largest market for Japanese food, after Thailand.
 Japanese cuisine has been increasingly popular as a result of the growing Indonesian middle-class expecting higher quality foods.
 This has also contributed to the fact that Indonesia has large numbers of Japanese expatriates.
 The main concern is the issue of many traditional Japanese recipes not being halal.
-As a Muslim majority country, Indonesians expect that Japanese foods served there are halal according to Islamic dietary law, which means no pork or alcohol are allowed.
+As a Muslim majority country, observant Indonesian Muslims expect that Japanese foods served there are halal according to Islamic dietary law, which means no pork or alcohol are allowed.
 Japanese restaurants in Indonesia often offer a set menu which includes rice served with an array of Japanese favourites in a single setting.
 A set menu might include a choice of yakiniku or sukiyaki, including a sample of sushi, tempura, gyoza and miso soup.
 Authentic Japanese style izakaya and ramen shops can be found in the Little Tokyo (Melawai) area in Blok M, South Jakarta, serving both Japanese expats and local clienteles.
 Today, Japanese restaurants can be found in most major Indonesian cities, with a high concentration in Greater Jakarta area, Bandung, Surabaya and Bali.

 In some cases, Japanese cuisine in Indonesia is often altered to suit Indonesian taste.
 Hoka Hoka Bento in particular is an Indonesian-owned Japanese fast food restaurant chain that caters to the Indonesian clientele.
 As a result, the foods served there have been adapted to suit Indonesians' taste.
 Examples of the change include stronger flavours compared to the authentic subtle Japanese taste, the preference for fried food, as well as the addition of sambal to cater to the Indonesians' preference for hot and spicy food.